Sister Yvonne Gellise Fund for Permanent Supportive Housing Services

 The Sister Yvonne Gellise Fund, an endowment fund of the Ann Arbor Area Community Foundation, was established with a $1 million gift from St. Joseph Mercy Health System to mark St. Joseph Mercy Hospital's 100th anniversary.
 The Ann Arbor Area Community Foundation matched the Health System's inaugural gift with another $1 million to help build the endowment.

 The Fund honors Sister Yvonne Gellise, a founder and board member of the Washtenaw Housing Alliance (WHA) and a tireless advocate for the poor.
 Sister Yvonne first came to Ann Arbor in 1968 to become Chief Executive of St. Joseph Mercy Health System, where she has spent more than 40 years supporting St. Joe's healing mission.

-National and local studies have shown that “permanent supportive housing” - housing combined with services to meet the specific needs of those who experience sustained or frequent homelessness - yields positive outcomes compared to programs that simply provide only shelter.
+National and local studies have shown that “permanent supportive housing” - housing combined with services to meet the specific needs of those who experience sustained or frequent homelessness - yields positive outcomes compared to programs that provide only shelter.

-Supportive services such as Integrated primary care and mental health services, substance abuse counseling, employment or vocational training, transportation, problem solving or dispute resolution, crisis management and stabilization, and preventative intervention help people address the underlying issues and stay housed.
+Supportive services such as integrated primary care and mental health services, substance abuse counseling, employment or vocational training, transportation, problem solving or dispute resolution, crisis management and stabilization, and preventative intervention help people address the underlying issues and stay housed.

 Positive outcomes include: